-(10) The two-step SCED methodology referenced in paragraph (1) above is:
+(11) The two-step SCED methodology referenced in paragraph (1) above is:

 (a) The first step is to execute the SCED process to determine Reference LMPs.
 In this step, ERCOT executes SCED using the full Network Operations Model while only observing limits of Competitive Constraints.
-Energy Offer Curves for all On-Line Generation Resources and RTM Energy Bids from available Controllable Load Resources, whether submitted by QSEs or created by ERCOT under this Section, are used in the SCED to determine “Reference LMPs.”
+Energy Offer Curves for all On-Line Generation Resources and Energy Bid Curves from available CLRs, whether submitted by QSEs or created by ERCOT under this Section, are used in the SCED to determine “Reference LMPs.”

 (b) The second step is to execute the SCED process to produce Base Points, Shadow Prices, and LMPs, subject to security constraints (including Competitive and Non-Competitive Constraints) and other Resource constraints.
 The second step must: